CMOs and CDMOs Explained:

 Commonalities and Differences

+CMO, CRO, CDMO.
+Different letter combinations, but all have one thing in common: they provide services to other companies in the pharmaceutical industry on a contract basis.
 In a way, you can divide them by the phases of product development.
-There is a lot of overlap, but you can say the process starts with a Contract Research Organization (CRO), sometimes known as a Clinical Research Organization.
+There is a lot of overlap, but the process starts with a Contract Research Organization (CRO), sometimes called a Clinical Research Organization.
 It’s an organization that takes the lead in managing trials and is responsible for complex medical testing procedures for its clients.

-And then, there is the CMO, Contract Manufacturing Organization; they specialize in the production process of an already commercialized drug.
-They can do parts of the development, but the main focus is to get the production done.
+Once the product successfully passes that early stage, a CDMO, Contract Development & Manufacturing Organization, supports its clients during the drug development phase.
+Then, there is the CMO, a Contract Manufacturing Organization specializing in producing an already commercialized drug.
+They can do parts of the development, but the main focus is on getting the production done.

 How to find the right CMO for your project?